-Today, we feature this once-in-a-lifetime shot of a glowing-in-the-dark Omphalotus olivascens captured by Damon Tighe (aka Damon Tighe@Flickr) in Mt.
-Diablo State Park, California, USA.
-I had no idea that phosphorescent fungi existed, and suspected Damon of photoshopping the glow onto this image, but it turns out the photo is legitimate.
+I had no idea that phosphorescent fungi existed, and suspected the photographer, Damon Tighe, of photoshopping the glow onto this image, but it turns out the photo is legitimate.
 Once again I am astounded at the diversity of the botanical world (sorry to have doubted you, Damon!).

 Omphalotus olivascens, or the Western jack-o-lantern fungus, earns its common name from the phosphorescent enzyme that is secreted from its gills.
 This enzyme makes the fruiting fungus glow in the dark.
 The fruiting period coincides with Hallowe’en, but the Western jack-o-lantern is all trick and no treat.
 The mushroom smells delicious, and looks quite similar to a chanterelle (Cantherellus spp.), but when ingested will result in multiple days of diarrhea and vomiting–a tummy ache worse even than the one my 5 year-old had the year that he decided to eat most of his Hallowe’en treats in one sitting.